Tom Price resigns as HHS secretary following uproar over private jet travel

-WASHINGTON — Tom Price has resigned as President Donald Trump's Health and Human Services Secretary, the White House said Friday.

-Price's resignation follows days of public outcry over multiple reports of Price's private jet travel for government business.
+WASHINGTON — Tom Price resigned Friday as President Donald Trump's Health and Human Services Secretary, after days of public outcry over his use of private jets to conduct government business, costing taxpayers hundreds of thousands of dollars.

-Trump alluded to the secretary's fate as he departed the White House for Bedminster, New Jersey, calling Price a "fine man" but reiterating his displeasure about Price's use of private jets for multiple trips on government business.
+Before the White House announced the resignation, Trump referred to the secretary's fate as he departed the White House for Bedminster, New Jersey, calling Price a "fine man" but reiterating his displeasure about his use of private jets for multiple trips on government business.

 "I don't like the optics," Trump said.

-The president previously said he was "not happy" with Price after news broke that he'd spent hundreds of thousands of federal dollars on private charters rather than flying commercial.
-He reiterated those sentiments Friday on the South Lawn of the White House.

-On Thursday, Price said he would pay taxpayers back for his seat on the plane and promised to "take no more private charter flights as Secretary of HHS.
+On Thursday, Price said he would pay taxpayers back and promised to "take no more private charter flights as Secretary of HHS.
 No exceptions."

-An HHS spokeswoman told NBC News that Price would write a personal check to the U.S. Treasury in the amount of $51,887.31 — making good on his promise to pay for the "expenses of my travel on private charter planes" and ensuring tax payers don't "pay a dime for my seat on those planes."
+A department spokeswoman told NBC News that Price would write a personal check to the Treasury for $51,887.31 — making good on his promise to pay for the "expenses of my travel on private charter planes" and ensuring tax payers don't "pay a dime for my seat on those planes."

 "I regret the concerns this has raised regarding the use of taxpayer dollars," Price said in a statement Thursday.
 "All of my political career I’ve fought for the taxpayers.
 It is clear to me that in this case, I was not sensitive enough to my concern for the taxpayer."